Ruby Ruby Love

-Ruby Ruby Love (Korean: 루비루비럽) is a South Korean web series produced for fashion and lifestyle pay TV channel OnStyle, starring Seohyun, Lee Chul-woo and Lee Yi-kyung.
+Ruby Ruby Love (Korean: 루비루비럽) is a South Korean web series produced for the fashion and lifestyle pay TV channel OnStyle, starring Seohyun, Lee Chul-woo and Lee Yi-kyung.
 The first two episodes of the web drama were released on Naver TV Cast on January 18, 2017, and the final episode on January 26, 2017.
 It was later broadcast on OnStyle as a drama special on January 27, 2017.